Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/Advanced Configuration.md

 # Advanced Configuration

-If you are unaware of doing advanced optimizations, please skip this section in order not to bring any harm to your PC.
+If you don't know what you are doing, please skip this section in order not to bring any harm to your PC.
-Here you can break compatibility and cause general issues, make sure you know what you are doing, what you have done and how to revert it.
+Here you can break compatibility and cause general issues, make sure you know what you are doing, and how to revert the changes you make.
-This section is generally made for advanced users only.
+This section is made for advanced users only.

 ## Affinity
 *We're sorry, but the documentation for this isn't written yet.
 Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*